elan-ev/tobira/docs/auth/jwt.md

 In some situations, users of Tobira (or rather, their browsers) need to communicate with Opencast directly.
-For example, take the video uploader: the best option is to load the video file directly to Opencast and not proxy it through Tobira first.
+For example, take the video uploader: the best option is to upload the video file directly to Opencast and not proxy it through Tobira first.
 But for these cases, users logged into Tobira should automatically be authenticated against Opencast.

 This is achieved by using JWT-based authentication.
 Tobira generates short-lived JWT-tokens that are included in a user's request to Opencast.
-Opencast checks the JWT and assign appropriate roles.
+Opencast checks the JWT and assigns appropriate roles.

 ## Setup Tobira